Modify your configuration

 Optional Configuration

-While the Async Workload extension is enabled on the team level, there are a few site-level configurations that can be set to customize the behavior of Async Workloads.
-These are all optional.
+While the Async Workload extension is installed on the team level, there are a few site-level configurations that can be set to customize the behavior of Async Workloads.

 # Modify your configuration